 Thai reflexology is the application of pressure upon specific pressure points of the feet that correspond to different body organs and systems.
 Pressure is applied by using hands, fingers and a wooden stick with cream and Thai balm.

 It improves general health and energy flow and helps the body to maintain homeostasis.
-The muscles in the feet get hardly any exercise, and circulation slows with many hours of standing, walking or wearing uncomfortable shoes.
+The muscles in the feet get hardly any exercise, and circulation slows with many hours of standing, sitting or wearing uncomfortable/improper shoes.

 It helps in pain reduction of the body and aids recovery after an injury.